CommunityToolkit/WindowsCommunityToolkit/docs/animations/Light.md

 # Light

 The Light animation behavior performs a point light (A point source of light that emits light in all directions) in the middle of a given UIElement.
 You set the distance property of the light to determine how bright the light will be.
-The closer the light source, the darker the UI element will be. **_NOTE_**:  Heavy usage of effects may have a negative impact on the performance of your application.*
+The closer the light source, the darker the UI element will be.

+> [!NOTE]  Heavy usage of effects may have a negative impact on the performance of your application.

 ## Syntax